Meeting Room Policy

 The Basehor Community Library welcomes the use of its two meeting rooms to governmental agencies, non-profit groups engaged in educational, civic, cultural and charitable activities who agree to abide by this policy.
 The meeting rooms are primarily for use by the library, library sponsored programs and library related organizations.
 However, when not required for these functions, the meeting rooms are available for other groups in support of the library’s mission to be of service to the community.
-Commercial organizations are not eligible to use the meeting rooms.
+Commercial organizations are not eligible to use the meeting rooms unless the purpose of the meeting is continuing education for the organization’s employees.

 Meeting Room Usage Fees